xavibenjamin/ttimsmith.com/index.md

 ---
 layout: home
-seo_title: Tim Smith (@smithtimmytim) is a podcast producer, YouTuber, and photographer
+seo_title: Tim Smith (@smithtimmytim) is a podcast producer, writer, YouTuber, and photographer
 css_class: home
 ---

-I'm the Senior Producer at [Changelog Media](https://changelog.com/), a company that creates podcasts for web and software developers.
-I produce *[Away from Keyboard](https://changelog.com/afk)*, a show exploring the human side of creative work.
-When away from *my* keyboard, I spend time with my partner-in-crime, Kelly.
+I'm currently the Senior Producer at [Changelog Media](https://changelog.com/).
+I produce [_Away from Keyboard_](https://changelog.com/afk), a show exploring the human side of creative work.
+In 2013, I started a blog now called [_Brightly Colored_](https://brightlycolored.org/), a web-column about about comic books, _Star Wars_, technology, and other geekery.
+When away from _my_ keyboard, I spend time with my wonderful partner, Kelly.